 In running and maintaining our NCTA Digital Assets we may collect and process the following data about you:

-- Information provided voluntarily by you.
-For example, when you register for information, sign up to receive email newsletters from us, take part in online surveys,.
+- Information provided voluntarily by you, for example, when you register for information, sign up to receive email newsletters from us, and take part in online surveys.

 - Information that you provide when you communicate with us by any means.

 We will not collect or use sensitive information about you unless we have your affirmative express consent.
 This includes your health information, information about your sexual orientation, and your personal financial information.

 We may gather information about your general Internet use by using a cookie.
 Where used, these cookies are downloaded to your computer and stored on the computer’s hard drive.
 Such information will not identify you personally.
 It is statistical data.
 This statistical data does not identify any personal details whatsoever.

 You can adjust the settings on your computer to decline any cookies if you wish.
 This can be done by activating the reject cookies setting on your computer.
 For more information on cookies and how to disable them, you can consult the information provided by the Interactive Advertising Bureau at www.allaboutcookies.org.